 Why is customer loyalty important?

 Despite the size of the company, customer loyalty is essential.
 First-time customers are harder to convince because they do not have any experience with the services or goods offered by a business.
 As such, the brand needs a comprehensive marketing funnel to get them to purchase.
 However, customers who have already shopped from a particular store are easier to sell to because they know what to expect.

 That said, here are the reasons why customer loyalty is important:

 - Repeat customers spend more than first-time customers.
 They have a way higher average order value that increases with the duration they have been doing business with a brand.
-After 30 months of business with a particular brand, repeat customers spend about 67% more per order.

 - Loyal customers produce higher conversion rates.
 Existing customers have way higher conversion rates than new ones.
 The average conversion rate of a loyal customer is 60% to 70%, while that of a new one is 5% to 20%